FAQ’s

 For over seven years, we have stayed true to this mission and building a space that uplifts, educates, and empowers and we have no intention of slowing down.

-• Twerking is a style of dance that focuses on rhythmic, isolated hip movements.
-The term typically refers to movements where the hips are shaken, popped, or bounced, often in a squat position.
-What is twerking dance then?
-It combines dance techniques, highlighting the lower body’s flexibility, strength, and rhythm.
-Despite its playful, party-style image, twerking is actually a highly athletic and expressive form of movement.
+• Twerking is a popular style of dance that focuses on lower body movements using hips and butt.
+The style is typically done in a squat position and requires flexibility, strength, and rhythm.
+Despite its party-like image, twerking is a highly athletic and expressive form of movement.

-• When did twerking become popular on a global scale?
-That happened in the early 2010s, mainly due to viral videos and celebrities incorporating twerking into performances.
-Pop stars like Beyoncé, Rihanna, and, most notably, Miley Cyrus brought twerking to mainstream stages.
+In the turn of the century many celebrities began incorporating twerking into performances.
+Pop icons such as Beyoncé, Rihanna, and, most notably, Miley Cyrus brought twerking to mainstream stages.
 Social media platforms like YouTube and TikTok amplified their reach, turning twerking into a worldwide trend.